vercel/next.js/docs/basic-features/data-fetching.md

   }
   ```

 - `redirect` - An **optional** redirect value to allow redirecting to internal and external resources.
-It should match the shape of `{ destination: string, permanent: boolean }`.
+It should match the shape of `{ destination: string, permanent: boolean, basePath?: boolean }`.
 In some rare cases, you might need to assign a custom status code for older HTTP Clients to properly redirect.
 In these cases, you can use the `statusCode` property instead of the `permanent` property, but not both.
+Do `basePath: false` for scenaries when you have a basePath and need to redirect externally.
 Below is an example of how it works:

   ```js
   export async function getServerSideProps(context) {